 Improper support can lead to long term damage to your knee and spine.
 Especially when you are repeatedly striking against the hard ground for long time.
 You’ll want to pay a lot more attention to what’s underneath your feet.

 Stopping halfway due to any reason impacts your stamina and momentum .
 Other than comfortable sneakers, pulling on an extra pair of athletic socks will add extra comfort to your running journey.
 Long distance runners often track their total running distance for each pair using apps like Nike Run Club or Runkeeper.
 The lifespan of running shoes only has a range from 300-500miles.
 It’s advisable to replace your running shoes after 500 miles.
 This is to reduce the chance of injuries due to worn shoes.

 Racing and Faster Running

 If you are running for races, tempo runs, or other activities that require sprinting.
-Racing shoes is what you need.
-Racing shoes are generally lighter and less cushioned.
+Racing sneakers is what you need.
+Racing sneakers are generally lighter and less cushioned.

-A lighter weight or performance running shoe is for you if you need to perform short run or sprinting.
-It’s worth noting that these minimal shoes tend to have shorter lifespan than road running shoes.
+A lighter weight or performance running sneaker is for you if you need to perform short run or sprinting.
+It’s worth noting that these minimal sneakers tend to have shorter lifespan than road running sneakers.
 If you’re doing both casual running and race running, a hybrid running shoe is a better choice.
 Hybrid shoes work well for both types of activities by providing balance between cushioning, weight, and grip.

 How much cushioning do you need?